Events Industry and the three P’s of Coronavirus

 Keep Calm, Don’t Panic

-Our great British mantra comes into play here – in essence, keep calm, don’t panic, wash your hands and communicate!
+Our great British mantra comes into play here in the events industry amid coronavirus— in essence, keep calm, don’t panic, wash your hands, and communicate!

 Share